-ACADEMIC TRAVEL is any student travel associated with the academic program, whether as part of a course or enrichment activity or student project.
+ACADEMIC TRAVEL is any student travel for academic purposes, whether as part of a course, enrichment activity, or student project.
 Academic travel may be led or sponsored by a faculty or staff member or undertaken by a student on their own with Lawrence support.
 Local travel and day trips have fewer requirements than long-distance or overnight trips.
 International trips require the involvement of the Off-Campus Programs office.
 All faculty and staff travel, alone or with students, is subject to the university's Travel and Business Expense Policies and Procedures, which provide information about how to make travel arrangements, manage expenses, and receive reimbursements.

 Type of Travel

 Find information for:

-- Domestic travel - more than 200 miles from campus or with an overnight stay; require travel forms and approval
+- Domestic Travel - more than 200 miles from campus or with an overnight stay (requires approval & travel forms)

 Travel as Part of a Course